johndpope/FacebookPy/README.md

     </b>
   </summary>

-Since _InstaPy_'s version is not yet being incremented which is the reason you're installing it from a _zipball_, then if you don't use the `-I` flag, **pip** will complain saying,
+Since _FacebookPy_'s version is not yet being incremented which is the reason you're installing it from a _zipball_, then if you don't use the `-I` flag, **pip** will complain saying,
 - "_Hey, I have already installed the x.y.z version!
 Skipping installation..._"

 But obviously, even though the version is the same, _zipball_ has the current state of the repository.